Children, Young People & Families

 Crafternoons

-Crafternoon is an all-age activity that takes place quarterly on Saturday afternoon.
+Crafternoon is an all-age activity that takes place bi-monthly on the third Saturday of the month.
 Drop in anytime between 2pm and 5pm.

 Expect … a different craft activity each session, e.g. glass painting, jelly printing, card making, needlecrafts, toiletries.
 Or bring your own project and just sit and natter!